troylelandshields/hardconversations/README.md

 > Detect if the image has a BIRD?!
 Ha!
 It's virtually impossible, wait until /r/ProgrammerHumor gets a load of this!

-It's 2023 though, and there's a new sheriff in town.
+It's 2023 though, and there's are new rules to play by.

 ## No More Excuses